No decision yet on transgender athletes' Games eligibility, IOC says

 Several federations have launched their own studies or changed rules to ban anyone who has gone through male puberty from competing in the female category at an elite level.

-World Rugby has banned transgender athletes from competing at elite level, while World Athletics does not allow transgender athletes who have undergone male puberty from competing.
+World Rugby has banned transgender athletes from competing at the elite level, while World Athletics does not allow transgender athletes who have undergone male puberty to compete.

 World Aquatics allows transgender athletes who have transitioned before the age of 12 to compete, but not those who have done so after that age.